How to create a sensitivity label?

 The user must then log out and restart all of their Microsoft related applications (Word, Outlook, Excel, etc.) to see the Sensitivity label in the list.
 In some cases a full workstation restart is required.

 In the above image, there are 5 additional sensitivity labels.
-These 5 labels are the provided by Microsoft.
-You can read more about in this article.
+These 5 labels are provided by Microsoft.
+You can read more about them in this article.

 While their creation is not explicitly covered in this document, the process of creation is the same.